kokoko3k/koko-aio-slang/docs-ng.md

 **RETROARCH OUTPUT DRIVERS** <br>
-    koko-aio does not work by default on d3d12 and d3d11.<br>
+    koko-aio does not work by default on D3D12,<br>
+    while D3D11 should work on Retroarch versions post 2.22.2, thanks PiCiJi.<br>
-    If you absolutely need it (Xbox?), you can edit the file <br>
+    If you absolutely need it, you can edit the file <br>
     config\config-user-optional.txt by writing in it:<br>
     #define D3D_WORKAROUND <br>
     <br>